bedrocklinux/bedrocklinux-website/markdown/faq.md

 ## {id="on\_which\_distro"} On which distribution is Bedrock Linux based?

 Bedrock Linux is not based on or an offshoot of any other Linux distribution;
-it was written "from scratch."
-It has unusual twin goals of needing to be as minimal as possible while supporting the features necessary for a full-blown desktop.
-Rather than attempting to tweak an existing distribution into such a shape a new one was made from the ground up.
-Or, if you prefer to look at it from another point of view, it is "based" on every other major distribution, as that is where it gets the majority of its software.
+it was written from scratch.
+Or, if you prefer to look at it from another point of view, it is based on every other major distribution, as that is where it gets the majority of its software.

 ## {id="overly-ambitious"} This sounds overly-ambitious.
 Do you really think you can pull this off?